-UPDATE 2-Japan's Nomura picks Okuda to pursue turnaround as new CEO
+UPDATE 3-Japan's Nomura picks operations chief as new CEO to lead turnaround

 The incident came a month after Nomura reported an annual loss and said it would not pay bonuses to directors.

-Nagai, 60, told a news conference on Monday that there was no direct connection between the management change and the information leakage scandal.
+Nagai, 60, said on Monday there was no direct connection between the management change and the scandal over leaked information.

-“I have been working with Okuda on business improvement plan after information leak in May.
+“I have been working with Okuda on a business improvement plan after the information leak in May.
 I’m not worried about him taking over because I know he can continue that effort,” Nagai said.

+Nagai is scheduled to speak to both foreign and domestic investors at an investment forum on Tuesday.

-While its bottom line improved in the last quarter thanks to a recovery in its wholesale division, Nomura is still in the middle of a restructuring which includes more than $1 billion in cost cuts and the closure of some of its retail branches.
+While its bottom line improved in the last quarter thanks to a recovery in its wholesale division, Nomura is still in the midst of a restructuring which includes more than $1 billion in cost cuts and the closure of some of its retail branches.

-Nomura said in October it had achieved about 60% of the 140 billion yen ($1.3 billion) in targeted cost cuts.
+Nomura said in October it had achieved about 60% of the 140 billion yen ($1.3 billion) in targeted cost cuts and Okuda told reporters on Monday it would continue the effort.

 Nagai, a Nomura veteran, took the helm in 2012, after the previous CEO resigned over an insider trading scandal.